-PCT104 Patient Care
+PCT104 Patient Care 3.0 quarter credit hours

 This course covers the role of a PCT during patient admissions, transfer and discharge.
 Preoperative and postoperative care as well as sterile technique is reviewed.
 Additional topics include the care of patients with special concerns like the pediatric and geriatric patient, comfort and end of life care, mental health, and other health issues.